FrancoYudica/TheyChat/README.md

 ## Overview

 TheyChat is a client-server chat application developed solely by me.
-The application allows multiple clients to connect to a server, join chat rooms, exchange messages, and transfer files.
+The application allows multiple clients to connect to a server, join chat rooms, and exchange messages.
 The project is built using CMake and is designed to run on POSIX systems, utilizing pthreads for multithreading and ncurses for a simple client UI.
 Communication between the client and server is encrypted using SSL.

 ## Features

 - **Multithreaded Server**: Handles multiple clients concurrently using pthreads.
 - **Client UI**: Simple text-based interface built with ncurses.
-- **Encrypted Communication**: Ensures secure message and file transfer using SSL.
+- **Encrypted Communication**: Ensures secure message transfer using SSL.
 - **Cross-platform**: Designed to run on POSIX-compliant systems.
-- **File Transfer**: Supports sending and receiving files between clients.
 - **CMake Build System**: Easy to build and manage the project.
 - **MIT Licensed**: Open-source and freely available for modification and distribution.